pulp-platform/cheshire/docs/um/windows.md

 ## Potential Issues

+All currently known issues are related to building Buildroot, which is included as part of the `cva6-sdk` submodule.
+These problems may occur, for example, when attempting to build a Linux image for a synthesizable system.

 ### PATH variable

 By default, WSL imports the Windows host's `PATH` variable, which often includes paths containing spaces (e.g., paths to `Program Files`).
 This can cause issues during the build process.
 For example, when building the `images` target in the `cva6-sdk` submodule, you might encounter the following error: